simmi30/lnd1/docs/grpc/c#.md

 ### Examples

 Let's walk through some examples of C# `gRPC` clients.
-These examples assume that you have at least two `lnd` nodes running, the RPC location of one of which is at the default `localhost:10019`, with an open channel between the two nodes.
+These examples assume that you have at least two `broln` nodes running, the RPC location of one of which is at the default `localhost:10019`, with an open channel between the two nodes.

 #### Simple RPC